arbCoding/sac-format/src/docs/sac.md

 # SAC-file format {#SacFileFormat}

+@brief This section provides a centralized description of the SAC file format.

 The official and up-to-date documentation for the SAC-file format is available from the EarthScope Consortium (formerly IRIS/UNAVCO) [here](https://ds.iris.edu/files/sac-manual/manual/file_format.html).
 The